ANALYSIS-From land of promise to pariah state: Myanmar coup rattles foreign firms

 The United Nation's human rights investigator on Myanmar, Tom Andrews, said in a report last week that countries should impose sanctions on Myanmar Oil and Gas Enterprise (MOGE), which is now controlled by the military and represents its largest source of revenue.

-Total , which has been in Myanmar since 1992, and Chevron have a large offshore gas project in partnership with MOGE.
+Total TOTF.PA, which has been in Myanmar since 1992, and Chevron CVX.N have a large offshore gas project in partnership with MOGE.
 A Chevron spokesperson said it will comply with all applicable laws and sanctions.
 Total declined comment on the threat of sanctions.

 Telecom and internet companies too are in a difficult position as they deal with intermittent shutdowns of services and new amendments to cyber laws that threaten human rights.